Knight Scholarships and Fellowships for Developers

 News organizations employ many programmer/developers.
 But our experience has been that they look particularly favorably on developers who understand journalism and how news organizations work.
 The Medill's master's program is rooted in the practical realities of journalism, and your work her will prepare you for the real-world news environment.
 You will be better able to collaborate with journalists and media professionals than before your studies at Medill.

 Knight Scholars take the same courses as other students pursuing a master of science in journalism (MSJ), with a few additional options.
 In your first academic quarter, you will be enrolled in Journalism Methods, our orientation to news reporting, writing and storytelling.
 In your second quarter, you will cover a news beat in our Chicago newsroom.
-And in your final quarter, you will enroll in one of our Innovation Project classes, in which you and a team of students will develop a new digital media product.
-What else you take will depend on the concentration you choose.
+What else you take will depend on your choices.
 You can take elective graduate courses in Medill's journalism or integrated marketing communications programs, or in other Northwestern graduate programs.
-You may be particularly interested in taking advanced courses in computer science.

-I have written some computer programs but I do not consider myself a programmer.
+I have done some coding but I do not consider myself a programmer.
 Do I have a chance at the Knight scholarship?

 The scholarships are intended for people who have skills and experience in software development -- ideally, having an undergraduate computer science degree or having worked full-time as a software developer.